Get insider access

 8.2 Office

 The Dell AW3225QF is great for office work but has some limitations.
-Its large screen makes it easy to multitask, and its high 4k resolution helps produce excellent text clarity without too much noticeable fringing around text.
+Its large screen makes it easy to multitask, and its high 4k resolution helps produce excellent text clarity.
 It also has wide viewing angles and decent ergonomics, making it easy to share your screen with someone else.
-That said, OLEDs like this one are prone to burn-in with constant exposure to the same static elements over time.
-While it doesn't get extremely bright in SDR, it's still bright enough for use in dim or moderately-lit rooms and has incredible reflection handling.
+And while it doesn't get extremely bright in SDR, it's still bright enough for use in a moderately-lit room and has incredible reflection handling.
+That said, OLEDs like this one are prone to burn-in with constant exposure to the same static elements over time, which you may encounter with productivity programs and taskbars.

 Pros